hackclub/winter/README.md

 ### 🧑‍🎄 Get your $250 grant in 3 steps

+1. Fork this repository.
-1. Create a document describing your project and ensure it follows the [guidelines](#guidelines).
+1. Create a new file with your GitHub username, `YOURGITHUBUSERNAME.md`, and use the template above to create your project proposal.
-2. Fork this repository and submit a pull request with the file `githubusername.md`
-3. Someone will review your pull request within 24 hours on weekdays!
+1. Open a pull request, and someone will review your pull request within 24 hours on weekdays!

+Ask in #hardware-party on Slack if you have any questions!

 ## Not sure what to build?